5000K/kingdom-auth/README.md

 [![Go](https://github.com/5000K/kingdom-auth/actions/workflows/go.yml/badge.svg)](https://github.com/5000K/kingdom-auth/actions/workflows/go.yml) [![Docker](https://github.com/5000K/kingdom-auth/actions/workflows/docker-publish.yml/badge.svg)](https://github.com/5000K/kingdom-auth/actions/workflows/docker-publish.yml)

+> ! the current version of kingdom-auth is a open preview.
+API and features are not complete or final at this point in time.
+Don't use it for important projects yet.

 ## About - a manifesto
 kingdom-auth is a minimal authentication backend written in go (golang).
 It aims to provide the simplest dev-experience possible without sacrificing on user experience or security.
 Selfhosted.
 No lock-in.
 If you can scale postgres, you can scale kingdom-auth.